rschmehl/awesco.eu/content/authors/maximilian-ranneberg/_index.md

   url: "http://www.enerkite.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include structural mechanics of flexible membrane wings.
+bio: Interested in the mathematical and engineering challenges of airborne wind energy.

 interests:
 - Finite Element Analysis